 - Increase mixer speed to medium and knead dough until smooth and elastic, about 5 minutes.
 Gather dough into a smooth ball and place in a greased bowl, turning once to grease top.
 Cover bowl with plastic wrap and let rise at room temperature 1-1/2 hours until doubled in size.

 Roasted Garlic Asiago Filling

-- In a small bowl, mix butter, roasted garlic, parsley, and salt and pepper to taste until creamy.
+- In a small bowl, mix butter, roasted garlic, parsley, salt and pepper to taste, and asiago until creamy.
 Set aside for a moment.

 - Punch risen dough down and turn onto a floured surface.
 Roll out dough into a 18x8 in rectangle and spread butter mixture to within 1-in of edges.

 - Starting with the short side, tightly roll up dough jelly-roll style pinching edges to seal at the end.
 Place bread roll seam-side down in a greased 9x5-in loaf pan.
 Lightly cover with plastic wrap and let rise until doubled, about 30 minutes.
 Preheat oven to 350F.

 - Gently brush loaf with beaten egg mixture and bake 30-35 minutes until bread is a deep golden brown.
 If desired, sprinkle top of bread with additional asiago cheese.
 Let cool completely in pan on a wire cooling before slicing and serving.
 Enjoy!